chris-short/devopsish.com/content/post/063/index.md

 [Command Line Heroes: DevOps_Tear Down That Wall](https://www.redhat.com/en/command-line-heroes/devops-tear-down-that-wall)

-[IBM sues Microsoft’s new chief diversity officer over non-compete agreement](https://www.geekwire.com/2018/ibm-sues-microsofts-new-chief-diversity-officer-non-compete-agreement/): What the actual fuck is IBM doing?
+[IBM sues Microsoft's new chief diversity officer over non-compete agreement](https://www.geekwire.com/2018/ibm-sues-microsofts-new-chief-diversity-officer-non-compete-agreement/): What the actual fuck is IBM doing?
 To say this won't be perceived well is an understatement.

 [The Future of Ops](https://blog.realkinetic.com/the-future-of-ops-4e4842664445): "The future of Operations is actually, in many ways, much like the future of QA.
 Traditional QA roles are shifting away from test-focused to tools-focused."

 [The futile comfort of working long hours](https://codewithoutrules.com/2018/02/11/working-long-hours/): "Instead of valuing work, you can value outcomes: outcomes at your job, outcomes in your life, outcomes in the world."

 [Power Can Corrupt Leaders.
-Compassion Can Save Them](http://hbr.org/2018/02/power-can-corrupt-leaders-compassion-can-save-them): "Yes, he apologized, but he didn’t seem remorseful.
-Rather, he seemed a little taken aback by the whole thing, as if he really didn’t understand what all the fuss was about."
+Compassion Can Save Them](http://hbr.org/2018/02/power-can-corrupt-leaders-compassion-can-save-them): "Yes, he apologized, but he didn't seem remorseful.
+Rather, he seemed a little taken aback by the whole thing, as if he really didn't understand what all the fuss was about."

 [SpaceX hits two milestones in plan for low-latency satellite broadband](https://arstechnica.com/information-technology/2018/02/spacexs-satellite-broadband-nears-fcc-approval-and-first-test-launch/): Since my days in the Air Force, I have always been interested in the satcom space (I did have to work with satellites often).
 If SpaceX has figured out a low-cost way to eliminate the half a second latency across satellite links I'd be very happy.